 - Tips for drivers

-Distracted driving is one of the leading causes of fatal crashes in B.C.
+Distracted driving is one of the leading causes of fatal crashes in BC.
 It’s also preventable.
 And it’s not just about phone use.
 There are many potential distractions.
-Anything that takes attention away from work-related or other driving can put drivers and others at risk.
-Even a small distraction can have a lifetime of devastating consequences.
+Learn how anything that takes attention away from driving can put people at risk.

 What is distracted driving?

-It’s any activity that diverts a driver’s attention while behind the wheel – even for a moment.
-The distraction can be mental or physical.
+It’s any activity that diverts a driver’s attention while behind the wheel — even for a moment.
+The distraction can be something we hear, see, touch, or think about.
 Examples include: